wverestek/reaxXtract/README.md

 ## Citing

 no publication yet.
-For the time being, please cite Wolfgnag Verestek with the github repo
+For the time being, please cite Wolfgang Verestek with the github repo

 ## Installation